What is construction law?

 Project lawyers work with project companies, interdisciplinary legal terms, local government and financial backers to bring large projects to a successful conclusion in both domestic and international scenarios.

-Due to the high level of client contact in this practice area, lawyers need to be able to build rapport with a variety of people from contractors to financial backers and other lawyers.
+Due to the high level of client contact in construction or building law, lawyers need to be able to build rapport with a variety of people from contractors to financial backers and other lawyers.
 It’s important to see things from a client’s point of view and offer commercially viable advice in terms clients can understand.

 Contracts in construction law can be complex and technical so construction lawyers need to have excellent analytical skills and attention to detail, as well as a good understanding of contract law and tort.